KenanHanke/rbloom/README.md

 If you're on an uncommon platform, this may cause pip to build the library from source, which requires the Rust [toolchain](https://www.rust-lang.org/tools/install).
-You can also build rBloom by cloning this repository and running [maturin](https://github.com/PyO3/maturin):
+You can also build `rbloom` by cloning this repository and running [maturin](https://github.com/PyO3/maturin):

 ```sh